pschmitt/obs-scripts/README.md

-# 🎬 OBS Lua Scripts Collection by pschmitt 🌟
+# 🎬 OBS Scripts Collection by pschmitt 🌟

 Welcome to my collection of personal OBS Lua Scripts!